docaxess/webcomponents/packages/radio/src/readme.md

 ### Customization:

+The elements are encapsulated in a fieldset.

 We have a set of predefined variable used to customisation the checkbox:

 - **--primary-color**
 - **--secondary-color**
 - **--radio-size**
+- **--fieldset-border**

 To update the values use the following: